rsdoiel/antenna/socal_north.md

 ## California Test Scores Show Students Need More Reading, Math Support

-date: 2023-10-19, from: The LAist
+date: 2023-10-25, from: The LAist

-Most students don’t meet state standards for reading, writing, and math.
+Most students don’t meet state standards for reading, writing and math.
 Students scored slightly better in math compared to the previous year, but showed few gains in reading and writing.

 <https://laist.com/news/education/california-test-scores-2023-smarter-balanced-reading-math-results>